Moliman/RAIcons/README.md

 The page won't automaticly refresh after a new achivement.
 You'll need to do it yourself by following one of those two solutions:

 ### A)
-Go on Properties section of the source and check << Shutdown source when not visible >>.
+Go on properties section of the source and check << Shutdown source when not visible >>.
 Now, follow one of these two options:

  - After binding a hotkey to check and uncheck the visibility of the webpage.
 You can bind the same one and click two times to trig the refresh.
  - If you don't want to bind a key, you can just check and uncheck the visibility of the source.